chenyiyun573/YuantsyDesktopAgentOCR/README.md

 From user prompt, get a decription text of steps to execute.
 Then by Agent - Computer Interface, convert the description text into precious code executions.

-1. is the OCR location allied with the location of screen? because I see errors when GPT decide where to click
+1. is the OCR location allied with the location of screen? because I see errors when GPT decide where to click - done;
 2. sometimes, the GPT reponse with some other words include JSON, which we cannot convert to executions preciously, maybe use a small model to process it then pass it into execution.

 3. Current, we do not need to use GPT to make decisions of planning, just write some knowledge, steps to execute then let the agent execute the text decription one by one.